Niterói hosts great events this weekend!

 It is a dance and theater musical, with live songs, which is freely inspired by the works of MPB icon Dorival Caymmi.
 Conception and artistic direction by Carlos Fontinelle and, in the cast, Vivá Cia de Dança.

-The performance on stage reveals an aesthetic leaning over the sea – the movement of waters and nets –, in addition to the fishing life, with an inference to the artist.
+The presentation on stage reveals an aesthetic leaning over the sea – the movement of water and nets –, in addition to the fishing life, with an inference to the artist.

 The montage reflects life through images and questions of the fisherman, about his craft and his feelings.
 “Sobre as Ondas do Mar”, in the theater, is configured as a dive into the sea of dance, poetry and music.